patso23/vinyl/README.md

 vinyl
 ========================

 A simple web app for catologing and tracking a vinyl record collection.
+Only just started to start playing with/learn django.